trueos/trueos-docs/trueos-handbook/README.md

 ##Optimizing images

 Screenshots should be saved in PNG format.
 Most UI snapshots turn out well when using 256 colors.
-PNG images can be smaller using any number of optimization utilities.
-Arguably the best:
+PNG images can be made smaller using any number of optimization utilities:
 * [TruePNG](http://x128.ho.ua/pngutils.html) can be invoked under `wine`, e.g.
   ```wine /path/to/TruePNG.exe /o max file.png```